software-architects/software-architects-website/_posts/2016-11-15-Docker-Windows-Nano-Server-Continuous-Lifecycle.md

 ---
 layout: blog
 title: DevOps Sessions at Container Conf
 excerpt: Today, I will do two sessions at the Continous Lifecycle and Container Conference in Germany.
 As usual, my sessions will be very much cloud related.
 My firsts session is about container technology in the Microsoft universe.
+My second one covers Nano Server, the cloud-optimized version of Windows.
 In this blog post I share my slides and samples.
 author: Rainer Stropek
 date: 2016-11-15
 bannerimage: /content/images/blog/2016/11/container-conf-thumb.png